 Treatment is based on the type of stroke you had and the areas of your brain changed by the stroke.
 The goal is to save as much brain function as possible.

-A drug that breaks up clots, known as alteplase, may be given to you in the emergency room.
-Alteplase dissolves blood clots and can reduce the effects of a stroke.
+A thrombolytic drug that breaks up clots may be given to you in the emergency room.
+This type of drug dissolves blood clots and can reduce the effects of a stroke.
 It cannot be given to everyone.
 It can only be given in the first 3 - 4 ½ hours after symptoms start.